 Sandwiches are a common meal found all over the world.
-This Chicken Banh Mi is inspired from the Vietnam, stuffed with fresh vegetables and avocados.
+Traditionally a pork sandwich, this chicken banh mi is inspired from the Vietnam, stuffed with fresh vegetables and avocados.

 Before Subway sandwiches hit it big, I was the sandwich queen.
 When I was a kid, I added oil and vinegar to sandwiches way before I ever walked into a real deli.
 My brother was my number one fan and always asked me to make him a sandwich when he saw I was making one for myself.

 Nowadays, I’ve turned my back on my bread love affair and stick with boring high fiber or low-carb bread concoctions.
 But, I always have a secret desire for a big, cold sandy for lunch – especially during the hot summer months.

 Sandwiches come in all shapes and sizes, all over the world.
 In New Orleans we have the Po Boy.
 In France there’s the Croque Monsieur.
 Cubans have their pork cubano sandwiches.
 Italians have their torpedoes.
 And the Vietnamese have the Banh Mi.

 The traditional banh mi is served on a baguette, similar to the French version, with pâté, mayonnaise, cilantro and hot peppers.
 I am not a pâté fan, so I stuck with chicken.

 But this sandwich is not lacking in flavor.
 It is stuffed with cabbage, radishes, jalapeños and avocados.
 A squeeze of lime and a side of some spicy garlic mayonnaise and your taste buds will thank you.